grifart/enum/README.md

 Sponsored by [grifart.com](https://grifart.com).

+Do you like video 📺 instead of reading?
+Here is one in [english](http://bit.ly/better-enum-for-php) and one in [czech](http://bit.ly/lepsi-enum-pro-php).

 ## Introduction

 Enums represent predefined set of values.
 The available values are defined statically by each enum class.
 Each value is represented by an instance of this class in a flyweight manner.